reactjs/react.dev/content/tutorial/tutorial.md

 You can put JavaScript expressions within braces inside JSX.
 Each React element is a JavaScript object that you can store in a variable or pass around in your program.

-The `ShoppingList` component only renders built-in DOM components.
-You can compose and render custom React components.
-In our `ShoppingList` example, we can compose and render a React component `<ShoppingList />`.
+The `ShoppingList` component above only renders built-in DOM components like `<div />` and `<li />`.
+But you can compose and render custom React components too.
+For example, we can now refer to the whole shopping list by writing `<ShoppingList />`.
 Each React component is encapsulated and can operate independently; this allows you to build complex UIs from simple components.

-## The Tutorial
+## Inspecting the Starter Code

 If you're going to work on the tutorial in your browser, open this code in a new tab: [Starter Code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010).
 This is the base of what we're building.
 We've provided the CSS styling so that you only need focus on learning React and programming the tic-tac-toe game.